Hitting one good attack isn't enough anymore.

 This attack works best when your opponent is slightly out of position and you can force them to respond with their backhand.
 It's a high-percentage shot when done right.

-Off-Speed Attack Timing
+Off-Speed Pickleball Attack Pattern Timing

 Use this when your opponent is expecting a fast, powerful shot.
 Mixing in an off-speed shot keeps them guessing and makes it harder for them to set up their next move.